tilltmk/trilium-flutter/README.md

 This project aims to create a mobile application using Flutter that interfaces with the Trilium Notes API.

 > [!WARNING]
-> ⚠️ **Warning**: This project is currently a blueprint and is not yet fully functional.
+> This project is currently a blueprint and is not yet fully functional.
 Contributions and feedback are welcome!

 ## Features